Nayaks of Gingee: Historical time

+Krishnappa Nayaka established a heredity line of Nayak rulers who ruled Gingee from 1509 to 1648 AD.
+Krishnappa Nayaka reign lasted from 1507 to 1521.

 Krishnappa's rule

 Krishnappa Nayak is said to be the founder of Gingee city.
 The earlier name of Gingee was Krishnapura.
 Krishnappa Nayak built the Singavaram Venkataramana and Venugopalaswami temples and other structures inside the Gingee Fort.
 Krishnappa was said be a native of Conjivaram (Kanchipuram) and kept a flower-garden dedicated to the God, Varadaraj Perumal.
 The granaries of the Gingee Fort, the Kalyana Mahal and the thick walls enclosing the three hills of Gingee are attributed to Krishnappa Nayaka.
 Although Gingee had been a fortified centre as early as 1240 CE, it was during the rule of Krishnappa that the present layout of the Garh Mahal (fort) was established.
 Krishnappa is said to be the first Nayaka who converted a fort into an outstanding example of military architecture.
 Krishnappa Nayaka's rule was fraught with wars against the Muslims.
 Raghunatha Nayaka of Tanjore is said to have secured the release of Krishnappa Nayaka from the Muhammedans with the sanction of the Vijayanagar emperor.
 A grateful Krishnappa reportedly gave away his daughter in marriage to the Tanjore king.